Anasousa11/project-milestone-1/README.md

 <h3>Planning</h3>

-I began by identifying the purpose of the website: <strong> To inform parents that there are different teaching methods such as the Montessori method, how that looks like and the benefits. </strong>
+I began by identifying the purpose of the website: <strong> - To inform parents that there are different teaching methods such as the Montessori method, how that looks like and the benefits. </strong>

-<strong>I sketched wireframes for the homepage, about page, and contact page using Balsamiq.
+<strong>- I sketched wireframes for the homepage, about page, and contact page using Balsamiq.
 <br>

 <img width="374" alt="home-ss" src="https://github.com/user-attachments/assets/b1018e3e-514b-48e4-bec6-ae323d4bc487" /><br>